Inflation is easing, even if it may not feel that way

 Inflation still stings in the supermarket aisle

-Putting food on the table is increasingly costly, with grocery prices up 12% for the 12 months ending in November.
+Putting food on the table is increasingly costly, with grocery prices up 11.8% in the last year.

 Ariane Navarro says her supermarket bills have ballooned since the beginning of the pandemic.